New York Values

-Margaret loved spending one special summer, staying in the city with Todd and Charlie while working an internship at New York Magazine with Charlie.
+Margaret loved spending one special summer.
+She was staying in the city with Todd and Charlie while working an internship at New York Magazine with Charlie.
 She loved New York City, and still does.

 So that’s one of my quasi-cop Stories.

 Todd passed away from some rare form of cancer.
-I believe it was related to the hundreds of hours he spent on the pile as a volunteer down at Ground Zero.
+I believe it was related to the hundreds of hours he spent on The WTC Pile as a volunteer down at Ground Zero.
 His shop is now a Starbucks.

 Jimmy and Jennie moved to North Carolina.